Farnese Collection: Move to Naples

-The Farnese family, who had become Dukes of Parma lost its last male heir upon the death of Antonio Farnese of Parma, and thus the collection passed through Elisabetta Farnese, who married King Philip V of Spain, to their son Charles of Bourbon, who became king of Naples and the Two Sicilies in 1734.
+The Farnese family, who had become Dukes of Parma lost its last male heir upon the death of Antonio Farnese of Parma, and thus the collection passed through Elisabeth Farnese, who married King Philip V of Spain, to their son Charles of Bourbon, who became King of Naples and Sicily in 1734.
 He then decided to move the Parmesan collections to Naples.
 His son Ferdinand IV of Naples brought the Roman collections to Naples in 1787, despite the strong opposition of the Papacy.
-Many of the marble sculptures were restored by Carlo Albacini (1735-1813).
+Many of the marble sculptures were restored by Carlo Albacini (1735–1813).

 The classical sculptures of the Farnese collections are still exhibited together at the National Archaeological Museum of Naples.
-Most of the paintings, on the other hand, have been moved to the Museo di Capodimonte, also in Naples, with some other works from the collections moved to the museo civico and Collegio Alberoni of Piacenza, the Galleria Nazionale of Parma, and the British Museum.
+Most of the paintings, on the other hand, have been moved to the Museo di Capodimonte, also in Naples, with some other works from the collections moved to the Pinacoteca of the Palazzo Farnese and Collegio Alberoni of Piacenza, the Galleria nazionale di Parma, and the British Museum.

-Famous items from the Farnese collection
+Description

+A large part of the Farnese collection is now on display in Naples, in three distinct complexes: the Archaeological Museum, the Capodimonte Museum, and the Royal Palace.
+Other works are instead exhibited at the Royal Palace of Caserta, the Civic Museum and the Alberoni College in Piacenza, the National Gallery in Parma, the Art Gallery of Bologna, the British Museum in London, the National Gallery of Art in Washington, and in other museums around the world.

+The collection of the Archaeological Museum is mainly made up of Roman sculptures that were long housed in the Farnese Palace in Rome, in the Villa Farnesina, and in the Farnese Gardens on the Palatine Hill.

+The Capodimonte collection, on the other hand, consists of paintings from the Emilian and Roman Renaissance and Flemish paintings, mainly gathered in Rome, then moved in the mid-17th century almost entirely to Parma, first to the Palazzo del Giardino and then to the Palazzo della Pilotta, before the final transfer to Naples which began in 1735.
+In the royal palace, therefore, is preserved what is the most substantial and significant core of the Farnese painting collection.
+Also housed there are additional items such as porcelains, ceramics, plates, kitchen utensils, armor, silverware, tapestries, and goldsmith work.

+In the Royal Palace of Naples, there are also other Farnese works, such as those in Room XVIII, dedicated to Emilian painting; the wing of the royal residence that houses the national library, on the other hand, contains the book collections of the Farnese library.

+Principal sculptures

-The collection contains many copies of ancient Greek originals, and provides a broad review of classic Roman sculpture.
-Among the prizes of the collection are:
+The collection contains many copies of ancient Greek statues, and provides a broad review of classic Roman sculpture.
+Among the principal sculptural works are: